Sometimes I write about something that has come before me, and so it is with this story about the dancer. I found a note about meeting Kenneth.

 I don´t remember what I answered, I was kind of dazed.
 By this time I knew he was gay, and I thought it might be at least interesting to him.

 Some years passed, and then I was told he had AIDS, but that he, even though he was a patient in an AIDS Ward, refused to acknowledge that he had the virus.
 He refused almost all visits, he only accepted a male friend and a female dancer.
-His old mentor from Israel had to leave.
+His old mentor from Israel, Lia Schubert, had to leave.
 He would not let her in, and when she sent flowers to him, he sent them straight back.
 It was probably because she had said that he didn´t have to be ashamed about having AIDS.
+Which he denied he had.

 Kenneth then told me he had AIDS, (I did not ask about it, he volunteered that information), and that he had probably contracted the virus from a blood transfusion after his accident, or maybe it was something he ate, or… it could be anything, but he didn´t mention sex.